mkuegeler/nginxapp/README.md

 # nginxapp
 This repository provides a simple web app based on **nginx:alpine**.
 It runs in a Docker container or a Kubernetes cluster.
 The initial version comes with just one static "index.html" file in the the "/app" folder.
-The first section of the script defines global variables used in the script.

 ## Running the app in simple Docker container.
 The script "app.sh" provides common Docker commands.
 Type "./app.sh" for help.
+The first section of the script defines global variables.

 ````bash
 # 1. Set variables